syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-pdf-linux-docker.md

 ## Alpine

-You can use below Dockerfile to convert a Word document to PDF in Alpine Linux.
+You can use the below Dockerfile to convert a Word document to PDF in Alpine Linux.

 {% tabs %}
 {% highlight Dockerfile %}